Opquast/opquast-desktop/README.md

 You have to install jpm, npm and nodejs.
 To install them, follow [this instructions](https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/jpm#Installation)

-## Test it ##
+## Launch it ##

-To test the addons, go in the opquast-desktop directory then execute `npm install` a first time, to create the node_modules directory from the packages/ directory content.
+To test the addon in Firefox, go in the opquast-desktop directory then execute `npm install` a first time, to create the node_modules directory from the packages/ directory content.
 Each time you make modifications into packages/, remove the node_modules directory and re-run `npm install`.